-Smoke alarms are the only efficient way of alerting people to a fire in their home
+Smoke alarms are the only efficient way of alerting people to a fire in their home.

-Getting a smoke alarm
+Fitting your smoke alarm

 Types of smoke alarm

-- Battery models are available in standard (1-5 year life) or sealed long-life versions (up to 10 years)
+- Battery models are available in standard (1-5-year life) or sealed long-life versions (up to 10 years)

-- Others are linked directly to the mains electricity and backed up by a rechargeable battery.
+- Others are linked directly to the mains electricity and backed up by a rechargeable battery

 - There are also types that plug into a light fitting with a battery back up

-- For the deaf or hard of hearing there are units available with a strobe type light and vibrating pads for under the pillow at night
+- For the deaf or hard of hearing there are units available with a strobe-type light and vibrating pads for under the pillow at night

 - An ionisation type alarm is good for detecting free-burning, 'flaming' fires (for example chip-pan fires)

-- An optical type alarm is good for detecting slow burning or 'smouldering' fires (for example, foam-filled furniture)
+- An optical type alarm is good for detecting slow-burning or 'smouldering' fires (for example, foam-filled furniture)

-- The 'Hush Button' facility allows you to silence the alarm if it has activated when there is not a fire, for example from cooking fumes or cigarette smoke.
+- The 'hush button' facility allows you to silence the alarm if it has activated when there is not a fire, for example from cooking fumes or cigarette smoke.
 Once activated the alarm will silence and rearm itself after a few minutes.
-The hush system is overridden if there is a real fire.
+The hush system is overridden if there is a real fire

 - Some types can be inter-linked together so that they will all operate if a single unit is activated